 There’s no better way to review phonograms than by playing a game!
-Choose one of these games (or all three!) to make practice time go by more quickly.
+Choose one of these games (or all four!) to make practice time go by more quickly.

 Try Not to Moo is an effective and super silly new way to practice phonograms that makes review time extra me-moo-rable!
 Designed to be used in conjunction with All About Reading or All About Spelling, this activity can also be used independently.

 Get instant access to Try Not to Moo!

 If your phonograms review and practice sessions are falling a little flat, here’s a great hands-on activity that you can slip in whenever you have a few extra minutes.
 It’s so much fun your child might not even realize he’s practicing!

 Check out our super fun (and kind of gross) Swatting Phonograms activity!